rakkarage/TTOM/README.md

 # TTOM: ToolTip On Mouse

-World of Warcraft addon: Attaches tooltip to mouse with anchor and offset.
+World of Warcraft addon: Attach tooltip to mouse with anchor and offset.